 Any police or fire officer may withdraw permission for recreational fires due to smoke or nuisance problems/complaints, or violations to these guidelines.

 A printed copy of these guidelines serves as your permit and must be on site — click print at the top of this page.
+If you have a screen shot that includes the entire list of guidelines, that’s acceptable.
+The key is that you know the guidelines and have them in your possession during the fire.
 The guidelines are available online at edenprairie.org/RecreationalFires or from the Fire Department.

 For more information about recreational fires in Eden Prairie, call 952-949-6200 and ask for the Fire Prevention Division.